Optimal lives are designed, not discovered.

 The definition of lifestyle design is better construed as the construction of a reality tunnel optimally suited for the individual.

-Not everyone wants to be a digital nomad, and that’s perfectly fine.
-You don’t have to live an unconventional life to make high-value changes to the areas that you would like to improve upon.
-What matters most is that you stay brutally honest with yourself in terms of WHAT you need to change within your reality tunnel and HOW you can make it happen.
+You don’t have to live an unconventional life to make high-value changes to the areas that you’d like to improve upon.
+What matters most is that you stay brutally honest with yourself in terms of WHAT you need to change within your reality and HOW you can make it happen.

 Lifestyle design doesn’t always need to be a complete overhaul of your entire identity (although sometimes it does).